 Top 8 Mistakes of Practicing Employee Recognition

-1. Leaving People Out
+1. Leaving People OutLeaving People Out

 Recognizing and rewarding top performers can help motivate and boost morale, but it can also make other employees feel undervalued.
-As a result, they will put in even less effort, lowering overall productivity in the office.
+As a result, they may put in even less effort, lowering overall productivity in the office.
 Besides, leaving people out may alienate them from the rest of the workforce or create factions among employees, both of which are pertinent issues.

 This particular mistake is common in most businesses, but there is a simple fix.
 Everyone's effort in the workplace must be recognized somehow, even if it means creating a multi-layered recognition program, to avoid workers feeling excluded in the workplace.
+Consider implementing peer-to-peer recognition to ensure all employees have the opportunity to be recognized.
+Recognizing employees at all levels is crucial for maintaining a positive work environment.

 2. Rewarding Only Performance